casc-devops/backend-code-challenge-main/backend-code-challenge-main/README.md

-## What other scenarios would you test in a real-world application?
+## Question 6: What other scenarios would you test in a real-world application?

 In a real production environment, I would expand the testing to cover more complex and edge-case behaviors: